online-imitation-inhibition/imitation-inhibition-pictures/README.md

 # imitation-inhibition-pictures

 These are the pictures used for the online imitation-inhibition task.
 To avoid any modification (renaming etc.), this repository is also archived.
-The pictures can also be found on the OSF of the online task see README).
+The pictures can also be found on the (OSF of the online task)[https://osf.io/q7fju/].

 The pictures are, for example, the original pictures from the first imitation-inhibition task by Brass et al. (2000).
 But also mirrored pictures of these and other pictures.